 In an FAQ included on their website, CBP states that a supplemental FTZ Weekly Entry must be filed when the operator anticipates that an HTS/COO/MID combination not previously reported on the week’s estimate will be shipped from the zone into US commerce.
 CSMS #53267891 announced that the Entry Summary Create CATAIR was also updated to include a clarification note that the FTZ Line Item Quantity on the Summary cannot exceed the FTZ line item quantity reported on the corresponding Cargo Release Line.

 This has some operators wondering what happens to unnecessary estimates and how to manage the supplementals in conjunction with their weekly entry privileges.
-If you have questions about your weekly estimates, please send them to our Sr. Vice President and Immediate Past Chair of the National Association of Foreign-Trade Zones, Melissa Irmen at Melissa.Irmen@iscm.co.
+If you have questions about your weekly estimates, please send them to us at Info@iscm.co.

 Former Boston Mayor and now US Labor Secretary Marty Walsh secured a major policy victory for President Biden by working through negotiations to avert a national strike by freight railroad workers.